 Bill Fairman (14:40):

-Well, I am assuming as you are mentoring these young folks that are getting ready to graduate, the first thing you tell them is you got to get that debt paid off to saving money and it is not doing you any good.
-You have got all this debt hanging, right?
+Well, I’m assuming as you’re mentoring these, uh, young folks that are getting ready to graduate, the first thing you tell them is you got to get that debt paid off to saving money and it’s not doing you any good.
+You’ve got all this debt hanging, right?
 The first thing they need to do is get that money machine cranked up inside that dental practice.
-Try not to put yourself in more debt by opening up your own, or are you talking to them about becoming associates first and make money that way, right?
+Try not to put yourself in more debt by opening up your own, or are you talking to them about becoming associates first and uh, make money that way?
+Right.

 Jim Rachor (15:06):

-That is a great question because 25% of that class will go into corporate dentistry.
-Every year, it drops by 7% who will go in to be a entrepreneurial private dentist that can own the real estate.
-And so the dilemma for them is do you want to be a W2 earner for the rest of your life and have zero say in what you can possibly run through your gray area practice expense sheet, every CE class, your cell phone, you know.
-So there is, there might not be a great idea to not come in and alongside maybe a mentor dentists like David, his book, the apprentice model.
+That’s a great question because 25% of that class will go into corporate dentistry every year.
+It drops by 7% who will go in to be a entrepreneurial private dentist that can own the real estate.
+And so the, the dilemma for them is do you want to be a W2 earner the rest of your life and have zero say in what you can possibly run through your gray area practice expense sheet, every CE class, your cell phone, you know, so there is, there might not be a great, a great idea to not come in and alongside maybe a mentor dentists like David, his book, the apprentice model.
 I would agree with him.
-Find the dentist that you have noticed that is doing it right, coming in and associate with that person.
-Learn how they do it and then maybe buy in, have an equity share into that practice and then start running some PR, some of your expenses through all the while I think you could pay off your debt.
-You can go corporate, you are W2 earner, you are working like a dog.
-You have nothing to say at the end of five years and because truthfully these Dentists get out of school and they have to service their debt.
-They have to get life insurance, disability insurance, car insurance, a car maybe.
-Place to live, not have a roommate, maybe they are married and if they got it in, we do not have kids.
-So, it just keeps becoming this golden life cuffs, I call them the handcuffs of life that you can never get out from underneath them unless you can create some passive income.
-You know some Robert Allen, you know, multiple streams of income.
-Well, it is not just your hands.
-So, I would always flip it.
-I kind of do a, David Horn says, what you always say to Bill is, maybe get a rental property and have that rental property pay off your student loan.
+Find the dentist that you’ve noticed that’s doing it right, coming in and associate with that person.
+Learn how they do it and then maybe buy in, have an equity share into that practice and then start running some PR, some of your expenses through all the while.